Virtual Private Gateway

 As the default gateway is shared among all Soracom users, certain gateway functionality, such as private networking and device-to-device access, is disabled to ensure device and network security.

-Since a VPG creates a dedicated network environment for your SIMs, you can in turn enable custom networking functionality such as device-to-device and remote access, control Internet access, connect devices directly to your private network, and perform packet management and inspection all within a closed secure network.
+Since a VPG creates a dedicated network environment for your devices, you can in turn enable custom networking functionality such as device-to-device and remote access, control Internet access, connect devices directly to your private network, and perform packet management and inspection all within a closed secure network.

 Features